-The 10-year MLB veteran, who is currently working as an advanced scout for the Los Angeles Dodgers, will be the pitching coach for the Auckland-based Australian Baseball League franchise this summer.
+The eight-year MLB veteran, who is currently working as an advanced scout for the Los Angeles Dodgers, will be the pitching coach for the Auckland-based Australian Baseball League franchise this summer.

 Carrasco, 41, has been a member of Baseball New Zealand's coaching staff in the past, working as the pitching coach for a national youth development squad.
 While he left the role to take on his position with the Dodgers, Baseball New Zealand chief executive Ryan Flynn told the Herald he would be returning for the ABL season.

 Flynn also confirmed the team's manager, third base coach and hitting coach had also been appointed, but would be revealed at the team's open day later this month.

 "D.J. has been here every year for the past three or four years," Flynn said.

 "I'm really pleased.
 Obviously the whole goal is to get our local kids and our young coaches training with these coaches and learning."

 Carrasco brings a wealth of experience to the side, having pitched for the Kansas City Royals, Chicago White Sox, Pittsburgh Pirates, Arizona Diamondbacks and New York Mets at the major league level.

 The ABL season is fast approaching, with the schedule being unveiled last week.
 While Flynn and Baseball New Zealand were constantly working to make sure everything was ready for opening day, it was expected just the idea of the team would be promoting the sport in New Zealand.